 Thirdly, my end goal was to develop a strategy and complete a framework for prospective strategic decisions.
 I went through all the information I acquired from multiple stakeholders as I wanted all of them to have a sense of ownership.
 I used different communication tools to ensure that each and every voice would be heard and that the strategy would be a result of a consultative and collaborative process.
 One of the methods I used to ensure the engagement and participation of my employees was to either use voting on certain issues or reach a consensus when I wanted to secure everyone’s involvement in the implementation of that decision.
 I used interchangeably consultations, voting, and consensus depending on the effect I wanted to achieve.
 After the draft of the strategy was finalized, we convened separate meetings presenting different content tailored to address different aspects of various actors within the R&D department -- data science team, back-end team, etc.

-- In the past, I was more of a command-and-control type of manager.
-When I was promoted to a manager for the first time that was because I was the most accomplished technical engineer on the team and my main responsibility was to instruct other people on technical issues.
+- In the past, I was maybe more of a command-and-control type of manager (Actually you need to adapt your management style to the situation).
+When I was promoted to a manager for the first time that was because I was one of the most accomplished technical engineers on the team and my main responsibility was to instruct other people on technical issues.
 When I joined my new company I was eager to try this new approach I was reading about and my new role was a perfect opportunity for me to do so.
 I was trying not only to engage and involve my employees but to show them that I was also vulnerable.
 I understood their concerns and was willing to learn -- that made me more human in their eyes.

 - I like explaining how and why I reached a certain decision.
 I think it is important to share with your employees your way of thinking and how their inputs shaped the final decision.
 That includes elaborating on their role in the decision-making process and the significance of their contributions.
 I am glad that this approach makes my employees feel valued and appreciated.